payam5150/MOD4/README.md

 ----------------------------------------------------------------------------------------------
-Conclusion: Our analysis show that there are few variables with more predictive value for the diagnosis.
-Using PCA, we confirmed there are 5 variables that can be used to ensure explain the variance of 90% of the dataset.
+<b>Conclusion: Our analysis sho the movies that are highly correlated with "Forrest Gump (1994)".
+The movies on the list are some of the most famous movies Hollywood movies, and since "Forest Gump (1994)" is also a very famous movie, there is a high chance that these movies are correlated which we recommend to our viewers.
 ----------------------------------------------------------------------------------------------
-<b>Technical Team:</b> Please open mod-3-project.ipynb to view the python codes
+<b>Technical Team:</b> Please open mod-4-project.ipynb to view the python codes